This article was updated in December 2021 to reflect changing conditions, prices and trends.

 - In New Zealand, anyone that uses a bonded warehouse must have been declared a ‘fit and proper’ person or entity to do so, a process that includes a police check.
 A license is also required to carry out activities within a CCA.
 There are also strict requirements around bookkeeping, reporting and inventory management.
 This ensures any duties which are triggered by the shifting of product are paid as required.

 - In Australia, requirements are much the same as in New Zealand.
 Bonded warehouses within Australia also require the person or company running it be ‘fit and proper’ to do so, and with a license to conduct such business.
 Further, Australian rules require that there is a log of staff and visitors to the site, which needs to be shown to officials if required.
-There are also strict criteria around the movement of goods, with a ‘movement permission’ required when product is despatched to another premises.
+There are also strict criteria around the movement of goods, with a ‘movement permission’ required when product is dispatched to another premises.

 - In the United States, anyone seeking to establish a bonded warehouse must apply to the relevant local authority, detailing all the requirements of the warehouse and what it will store.
 The entity seeking to get authorisation must also have a certificate stating the building is suitable for such usage.
 There is also the requirement to lodge a bond of at least US$25,000 with the relevant port authority before using the warehouse.